-LACERA may utilize internal resources or externally managed portfolios implemented by asset management firms and service providers to effectuate the OPEB Trust investment program.
+LACERA may utilize internal resources or externally managed portfolios implemented by asset management firms and service providers to effectuate LACERA's investment program.
 In determining whether to use internal or external resources to implement a specific investment mandate, strategy, or investmentrelated service, LACERA takes into consideration numerous factors, including, but not limited to, return expectations, associated risks, compliance requirements, and expenses related to the specific strategy or service.

 LACERA has adopted formal procedures to guide the selection, appointment, and monitoring of external managers and service providers.
-LACERA expects any external party that manages assets on behalf of the OPEB Trust to serve as a fiduciary iii.
+LACERA expects any external party that manages Fund assets on behalf of LACERA to serve as a fiduciary.

+iii.
 Costs

 LACERA considers the costs and expenses related to executing its investment program to be a crucial component of its fiduciary duty and an important element in determining its strategic asset allocation.
 In all aspects and functions of its investment program, LACERA seeks to actively identify, assess, and monitor expenses.
-LACERA expects that the economic terms and conditions by which any external party is compensated for investment-related services should promote an alignment of interests between the OPEB Trust and the external party in fulfilling LACERA's mission and investment objectives.
-Accordingly, LACERA diligently attends to and negotiates the economic terms of investment services rendered to the OPEB Trust.
+LACERA expects that the economic terms and conditions by which any external party is compensated for investment-related services should promote an alignment of interests between LACERA and the external party in fulfilling LACERA's mission and investment objectives.
+Accordingly, LACERA diligently attends to and negotiates the economic terms of investment services rendered to the Fund.